Expected learning outcomes

 Compare amino acid alignments and trees.
 Which one do you prefer?
 Does it make sense to align protein-coding sequences using the protein translation, or should you instead build alignments from nucleotide sequences?

-Protip Try moving all three MUSCLE amino acid alignments to your laptop with scp!
+Protip Try moving both MAFFT amino acid alignments to your laptop with scp!
 Assuming that the IP address of your remote machine is 123.45.67.89:

 Codon Alignments